Lords of Chaos (film): Reactions from the depicted

 Attila Csihar, in a January 2019 interview, stated that the official opinion of the current Mayhem members regarding the film and its creators is a "big fuck you".
 He pointed out that the film was based on a book and only focused on Mayhem during the 1990s, not the whole black metal scene at the time.
 He confirmed that some Tormentor songs appear in the film and that he himself is played by his son, Arion Csihar.
 Attila himself was present during the shooting of the church burning scenes.
 In a later interview in May 2019, he offered a more nuanced critique of the film, saying that while the film is based on reality, he disagrees with how the story was presented, and that the characters were portrayed as "idiots".

 Vikernes harshly criticised the film as "made-up crap", objecting to being portrayed by a Jewish actor and to plot elements, calling the depiction "character murder".

 Necrobutcher has provided ambivalent reactions after viewing the film: he praised the production values and the wardrobe accuracy, but noted that the movie was "sad" and "not a good movie", and that viewing the murder scenes had an emotional effect on him.
-He also addressed Mayhem's initial negative reaction to the announcement of the film, and explained that their intense negative reaction was largely because the band has only been approached after production on the film has started, and that he gave permission to use Mayhem's music in the film after seeing a rough cut.
-Ultimately he noted that the film had very little impact on the band.
+He also addressed Mayhem's initial negative reaction to the announcement of the film, and explained that their intense negative reaction was largely because the band had only been approached after production on the film had started, and that he gave permission to use Mayhem's music in the film after seeing a rough cut.
+Ultimately, he noted that the film had very little impact on the band.